12 best typing software programs to learn to type fast

 Price: $29.90 | Website: Visit site.

 Which is best?
 Learners will need to decide according to their preferences.
-Is the best typing software the one that offers advanced features and tracking but has its price?
-Or, will a more lean but affordable or even free program keep you as a learner motivated during training?
+Is the best program the one that offers advanced features and tracking but has its price?
+Or, will a more simple or even free typing program keep you motivated while learning to type?

-We can recommend Typesy (view website), KazType (view website), and Mavis Beacon as some of the best typing software available as they follow educational guidelines, use proven techniques, and are also updated frequently.
+We can recommend Typesy (view website) and KazType (view website) as two of the best typing tutors available as they follow educational guidelines, use proven learning techniques, and are also updated frequently.

-Data Privacy – Furthermore, keep data protection in mind.
+Data Privacy – Furthermore, consider data protection.
 Many free typing programs might use your data for advertising.
 We recommend reading the terms of use here.

 - Typesy VIP